phucvu-nyu/bst236/docs/chapter_syllabus/bit_battle.md

-# Bit Battle Rules
+# Bit Battle

-Welcome to the Bit Battles! 🎮 Where coding meets competition and bytes mean business!
+Welcome to the Bit Battle! 🎮 Where coding meets competition and bytes mean business!

 ![bit_battle](./syllabus.assets/bitbattle.png)

 ## What's a Bit Battle?

 A Bit Battle is a thrilling competition where code squads compete to write the most efficient, precise, and elegant solutions to challenging problems.
+It will be specified in some homework.
 Think of it as the Olympics of coding, but with more caffeine and fewer physical injuries! 🏃‍♂️💻

 ## The $byte Economy 101